 Where to Go From Here

 I’ve only touched on the very basics here.
-The main reason I wrote this article is to show you that card counting is NOT as hard is it is made out to be.
-If you are really interested in using these techniques, there are lots of great books out there.
+The main reason I wrote this article is to show you that card counting is NOT as hard as it is made out to be.
+If you are really interested in using these techniques, there are lots of great Blackjack books out there.

 Or, if you’re just a casual gambler, just memorize a simplified version of the Blackjack chart and give card counting a try.
 By just doing these two things, you’ll do better than most players out there who are completely clueless, even if your card counting is not perfect.

 I hope this short article has shown you that you don’t need to be a genius to count cards.
-In my opinion, it adds some fun to the game of Blackjack, and if it makes your money last longer, that’s a great side benefit! – Brian
+In my opinion, it adds some fun to the game of Blackjack, and if it makes your money last longer, that’s a great side-benefit! – Brian